Snapaka Yohannan

-Snapaka Yohannan is a 1963 Indian Malayalam-language film about John the Baptist, directed and produced by P. Subramaniam.
+Snapaka Yohannan is a 1963 Indian Malayalam-language biblical epic film about John the Baptist, directed and produced by P. Subramaniam.
 The film stars Jose Prakash, Prem Nazir, Thikkurissy Sukumaran Nair, Miss Kumari, S. P. Pillai, K. V. Shanthi, L. Vijayalakshmi and Adoor Pankajam.
 The film had musical score by Br.
 Lakshmanan.
+The movie chronicles the life of John the Baptist alongside key events from the New Testament.